Trump moves to general election mode with Pennsylvania rally

 Mitko’s thinking underscores the political challenges facing Trump and the rest of the Republican Party as the former president shifts to general election mode with a rally Saturday night in Wilkes-Barre, Pennsylvania, the first of the fall campaign.

-Hours before Trump was to speak, the crowd streamed into the 10,000-seat Mohegan Sun Arena, filling most of it.
+While the rally was organized to bolster Oz and Doug Mastriano, the GOP’s hard-line nominee for governor of Pennsylvania, it was Trump’s first rally since the FBI’s search of his Mar-a-Lago club, and Trump spent part of the evening railing against it.

-Oz, Doug Mastriano, the GOP’s hard-line nominee for governor of Pennsylvania, and Trump ally Rep. Marjorie Taylor Greene of Georgia warmed up the crowd with stump speeches.
+He called it “one of the most shocking abuses of power by any administration in American history” and “a travesty of justice.”

-Perhaps the biggest ovations of the night were when Greene repeated Trump’s lie about the 2020 election — “President Trump won the 2020 election,” she said to a standing ovation — and when Mastriano promised to bus “illegals” across the Pennsylvania border to President Joe Biden’s house in Delaware.
-“He can have them,” Mastriano said.
+“They’re trying to silence me and more importantly they’re trying to silence you.
+But we will not be silenced, right?”
+Trump said.

 In addition to Oz, among the others are author JD Vance in Ohio, venture capitalist Blake Masters in Arizona and former football star Herschel Walker in Georgia.